-As a rule, examinations should be carried out every 6 months for lifting equipment which carries people as this poses the highest risk.
+As a rule, examinations should be carried out every 6 months for lifting equipment which carries people as this poses the highest safety risk.
 Lifting accessories should also be inspected every half a year as they can be fatal if damaged.
 Other types of standard lifting equipment can be inspected yearly if necessary.

 If you've recently carried out an inspection of your lifting equipment and found it's not fit for purpose, we supply plenty of lifting equipment to fit all your needs here at SafetyLiftingGear.

 Working at height comes with a number of risks and it is of vital importance that you take all the safety precautions you can.
 A rescue block can be what saves you from falling and injuring yourself, as they protect you from falling to the ground when working at height.
 The synthetic rope or cable that is wrapped around the reel of the block works like a retractable lifeline, which suspends you in the air in the event of a fall.

 All the rescue blocks we supply are designed to be reliable and effective.
 The last thing you want to do is doubt the quality of your height safety equipment, so we make sure you don't have to.
 The rescue blocks have a shock-absorbing system that prevents injury in the event of a fall.
 The high-quality materials used for each rescue block allow them to be used year after year, as the durable cables can withstand strain time after time without eroding or snapping.